hongymagic/react-number-input/README.md

 HTML `input` element clone with support for post-edit formatting of number values.
 An input of `1000000` will format to `1,000,000` under `en-AU` locale.

-Uses `Intl` to provide support for more locales.

 ## Usage

 Usage via __npm__ and __browserify__ is recommended at this stage.